Jessica Pegula: 2015: Major singles debut, first win

-2018: First WTA Tour final, top 125
+2018: WTA 250 final

 In 2018, Pegula reached her first WTA Tour singles final at the Tournoi de Québec in September as a qualifier.
 She beat Kristýna Plíšková, Ons Jabeur, second seed Petra Martić and fifth seed Sofia Kenin en route to the final, where she lost to eighth seed Pauline Parmentier in straight sets.
 This brought her ranking back inside the top 200 and helped her finish the year inside the top 125.

-2019: First WTA Tour title and top 100
+2019: WTA 250 title, top 100

-Pegula began the year primarily playing on the ITF Circuit, before cracking inside the top 100 in February for the first time in her career.
+Pegula began the year playing primarily on the ITF Circuit, before cracking inside the top 100 in February for the first time in her career.
 This allowed her to enter several larger WTA Tour events, including in Indian Wells and Miami.
 Her best result during the early clay court season came in Charleston, where she upset world No. 12, Anastasija Sevastova, en route to the third round.
 This helped her break inside the top 75 for the first time.
 She also competed in the main draw of a Grand Slam tournament other than the US Open for the first time.
 She was defeated in the first round of the French Open by eventual champion Ashleigh Barty, before falling in the same stage at Wimbledon to Mihaela Buzărnescu.

 Pegula achieved the best result of her career at the start of the North American hardcourt season when she won her first career singles title at the Washington Open, defeating Camila Giorgi in the final.
 This took her to a new career-high ranking of world No. 55.
 Despite failing to win another main-draw match the rest of the season, Pegula finished the year ranked inside the top 100 for the first time, at No. 76.